 Part Time: 75.7%

 Full Time: 24.3%

 Quote from the President

-- The San Diego Center for Economic Education at Cuyamaca College is a premier provider of economic programs for K-12 schools in San Diego County and surrounding areas.
-The San Diego Center for Economic Education (SDCEE) helps schools to integrate the teaching of economics across all grade levels.
-SDCEE provides a variety of quality programs, classes and workshops that enable teachers to help students meet state standards in economics and to have the practical knowledge and skills necessary to become vital members of the local and global economy.
+- The San Diego Center for Economic Education (SDCEE) at Cuyamaca College is a premier provider of economic programs for K-12 schools in San Diego County and surrounding areas, helping schools to integrate the teaching of economics across all grade levels.
+SDCEE provides a variety of quality programs, classes, and workshops that enable teachers to help students meet state standards in economics and to have the practical knowledge and skills necessary to become vital members of the local and global economy.

-- Cuyamaca College is home to the Heritage of the Americas Museum, an educational and cultural center featuring the prehistoric and historic art, culture and natural history of the Americas.
-It is open to the public and also is a popular field-trip destination for grade-schoolers throughout the region.
+- Cuyamaca College is home to the Heritage of the Americas Museum, an educational and cultural center featuring the prehistoric and historic art, culture, and natural history of the Americas.
+It is open to the public and is a popular field-trip destination for grade-schoolers throughout the region.